Solving Gating Problems in Injection Moulding

 Consider gate options and location when designing parts for injection moulding

-Pick up any plastic injection moulded part and you’ll see—assuming the mould was designed properly—most gates leave a vestige that is barely noticeable.
-For starters, gates can and should be placed in non-cosmetic areas whenever possible.
-And in those cases where a gate must be located in a less-than-desirable area, or where the raw material calls for a gate of above average size (glass-filled resins are one), steps can be taken to minimise the ugly factor.
+Pick up any plastic injection moulded part and, assuming the mould is well designed, most gates will leave a vestige that is barely noticeable.
+Gates should be placed in non‑cosmetic areas wherever possible.
+If a gate must sit on a visible surface, or the material requires a larger gate (for example, glass‑filled resins), steps can be taken to minimise the visual impact.

 Gating Options with Moulding